pph-collective/TITAN/docs/getting_started.md

 ## Installing the Dependencies

 In order for TITAN to run, you must install `Python3.x` and the necessary python packages listed in the `requirements.txt`.
-This can be done by using `pip` via:
+Package installation can be done by using `pip` via:

 ```
 pip install -r requirements.txt